BrentSeidel/Pi-Mainframe/README.md

 ## Note
 This is still very much a work in progress and things will change.

+This project requires 3D printing, making PCBs, soldering, and building software from source.

 ## PCBs
-Some printed circuit boards are in various stages of development that should make assembly of this project much easier.
-Updates will be made as development progresses.
+Three printed circuit boards have been designed to eliminate some of the tedious soldering.
+Using the PCBs make assembly much easier and the resulting project much lesss of a mess of wires.

 ### IO Board PCB
 The I/O board PCB has been created and tested.
 The schematics and PCB layout have been moved to the Circuits reporitory.
 Documentation and assembly instructions for it have been created there.
-The documentation here will be updated to reference that and show how it integrates into this project.

 ### Breakout PCB
 A breakout PCB has been developed for breaking out the 10 conductor ribbon cables that are being used for the I2C bus, and other uses.
 It is also in the Circuits repository.

-### LED PCB
+### LED PCB\
-A PCB is in development for holding the LEDs.
-This requires some redesign to the panels.
-However, once this change is completed, assembly and testing should be much easier.
+A PCB has been developed for holding the LEDs.
+This required some redesign to the panels.
+However it eliminates the soldering of wires directly to the LED leads.
+The LED PCB can also be fairly easily added to and removed from panels should you wish to, for example, use LEDs of different colors.

 ## Dependencies
 This depends on the following repositories: